Lumavate-Team/documentation/docs/6-CLI.rst

 Ls
 ++

- Lists all profiles associated with the Client Id and Secrete.
+ Lists all profiles associated with the Client ID and Secret.

  Example: